Seek and Solve Reasoning for Table Question Answering: Experiments

 \subsection{Results with the Seek-and-Solve pipeline}

-Extensive experiments were performed on HiTab to evaluate the performance of the ``Seek-and-Solve" pipeline.
-As detailed in Sec.~\ref{ssec:twostagepipeline}, various prompt versions were generated by combining different content elements.
+Extensive experiments were conducted on HiTab to evaluate the performance of the Seek-and-Solve pipeline.
+As detailed in Sec.~\ref{ssec:twostagepipeline}, various prompt versions were created by combining different content elements.
 The results obtained using Llama-3.1-8B are presented in Tab.~\ref{tab:llama31}, with each row representing a distinct combination.
-From the results, several observations can be made.
-When the Stage-2 LLM reasoned from scratch, simplifying tasks with sub-tables and/or hints yielded significantly better results than those obtained from raw tasks using full tables without any additional information.
-Conversely, directly providing the full list of tree paths resulted in degraded performance, likely because the LLM struggled to interpret the list without guidance \cite{Distract}.

-When the Stage-2 LLM performed reasoning consecutively from Seek-CoT, all prompt versions consistently outperformed their counterparts by a significant margin, demonstrating the value of reasoning-level integration of the two stages.
-Moreover, the performance gaps between different prompt versions became less significant.
-This is probably because Seek-CoT incorporates the reasoning behind the task simplifications, making them less necessary.
+Several observations can be made from these results.
+When the Solve-stage LLM reasoned from scratch, simplifying tasks with Seek-Results (i.e., sub-tables and/or hints) did improve results.
+However, when the Solve-stage LLM performed reasoning consecutively from Seek-CoT, using Seek-Results became less necessary.
+This is evidenced by the observation that all prompt versions consistently outperformed their counterparts by a significant margin, and the performance gaps between different prompt versions became less significant.
+This is likely because Seek-CoT incorporates the reasoning behind the task simplifications, largely covering the value of Seek-Results.

-Furthermore, we analyzed the pipeline's error tolerance by employing LLMs with varying capacities at its two stages.
-It is known that a less capable LLM in Stage-1 is more prone to generating errors in Seek-CoT and Seek-Result.
-Our objective was to determine if a more capable LLM in Stage-2 could mitigate the errors introduced in Stage-1.
+Furthermore, we analyzed the pipeline's error tolerance by using a more error-prone small LLM at the Seek stage and determining if a more capable Solve-stage LLM could mitigate these errors.
+The Seek-stage LLM could make two types of errors: one is a Seek-Result Error, caused by omitting relevant information, resulting in a subtable that fails to cover necessary areas or a hint pointing to inaccurate parts.
+The other is a Seek-CoT Error, which refers to errors in the Seek-stage reasoning process.
 Tab.~\ref{tab:mixllm} presents the results obtained using Llama-3.1-8B, Mixtral-8x7B, and Llama-3.1-70B.
-The findings revealed that when certain task simplifications (e.g., subtables and/or hints) were applied, the more capable LLM in Stage-2 struggled to correct the errors from Stage-1, resulting in nontrivial performance gaps.
+When certain task simplifications based on Seek-Results (i.e., sub-tables and/or hints) were applied, the more capable Solve-stage LLM struggled to correct the errors from the Seek stage, resulting in nontrivial performance gaps.
 This observation aligned with \cite{CABINET}.
-Conversely, without task simplification, errors made in Stage-1 were effectively corrected by Llama-3.1-70B in Stage-2, as evidenced by the relatively high performance and small performance gaps, indicating enhanced error tolerance.
+Conversely, without task simplification, errors made in the Seek stage were effectively corrected by Llama-3.1-70B in the Solve stage, as evidenced by the relatively high performance and small performance gaps.
+These findings revealed that the Solve-stage LLM is more effective at correcting Seek-CoT Errors than Seek-Result Errors.